Systematic approach to success: How Richard Ringer mastered the Olympic marathon

 This article was created in collaboration with Coros.

 The German professional runner Richard Ringer made a strong statement at the marathon in Paris.
 With an impressive 12th place, he became the best German and third best European at the 2024 Olympic Games.
-For him personally, it was an achievement that he rates higher than his 2022 European Championship title.
+For him personally, it was an achievement that he values more highly than his European championship title 2022.
 His time of 2:09:18 is one of the best of his career, especially because of the tough course and strong competition.

 But this success was no accident.
 Ringer planned his training precisely and prepared himself specifically for the challenges of the Olympic marathon - and it paid off.
 How exactly did he do it - and what can we amateurs learn from it?